You might have heard a lot about police scanners but have never really known what it is they do. Well, police scanners are nothing out-of-space.

 Different regions have special requirements about how to scan for police frequencies.

-As of the writing of this piece, five states strictly prohibit the use of police scanning devices in the United States, while other states vary in matters of leniency.
+As of this piece’s writing, five states strictly prohibit the use of police scanning devices in the United States, while other states vary in matters of leniency.

-Some countries like Australia do not have any restrictions on the use of police scanners, so anyone is free to tune and transmit different frequencies as they wish.
+Some countries like Australia do not have any restrictions on police scanners, so anyone can tune and transmit different frequencies as they wish.

 One would be that your scanning devices might not be very advanced or adapted to plug into a bandwidth you want due to distance and whatnot.